TerminalWarlord/CP-Contests/README.md

 ### CodeForces Ladder
  ![CodeForces Ladder](docs/ladder.gif)

- * Find top 50 problems on a spefic rating.
+ * Find top 50 problems on a specific rating.
  * Status column indicates if the user has solved a problem or not.